coffeecory/poppin_off/Projects/CHATBOT Remote hosted/Remote Hosted Cybersecurity GPT ChatBOT.md

 ```

-### Setup Dev Environment for Python, Git, OpenAI, Gradio,GitHub and Huggingface Spaces
+### Setup Dev Environment in VS Code for Python, Git, OpenAI, Gradio,GitHub and Huggingface Spaces

 Once you up and running and code is started we need to setup our dev environment

-Go to the extensions tab and install
+Go to the extensions tab in VS Code and install
 - Python
 - Python extensions pack
 - Git-lens